JayWalker512/CryptoNoter/README.md

 * Updates<br />
 15/12/17 - I am currently building up a low difficulty mining pool for XMR.
 Will include in this project once that's completed.<br />
 16/12/17 - The mining pool is setup & waiting for sync.
 In addition, i am working to edit the WebAssembly and recompile the .wasm file.
-If you are forking from this project, please kindly pull your updates.
+If you are forking from this project, please kindly pull your updates.<br />
+17/12/17 - Custom mining pool modified for javascript web mining is built.
+Use pool.cryptonoter.com:1111 when you run javascript web mining

 Please consider a donation for my future developments.
 Thank you